SageSaiyan/Portfolio/README.md

    Introduction, professional background, and goals.

 2. **Skills**
-   Displays technical and soft skills using visually appealing cards.
+   Displays technical skills using visually appealing cards.

 3. **Projects**
-   Highlights key projects with descriptions, technologies used, and links.
+   Highlights key projects with descriptions and technologies used.

 4. **Contact**
-   Social media links and contact form integrated in the footer.
+   Social media links integrated in the footer.

 ---